 Colleges, School and Institutes

 Dr Rory T. Devine is a developmental psychologist with expertise in children’s social and cognitive development, longitudinal research methods and psychometrics.
-His research focuses on individual differences in ‘higher-order’ cognitive skills from infancy to adulthood.
-His work seeks to understand: (1) why children differ from one another in their ability to reason about others’ minds (or ‘theory of mind’) and to control their own thoughts and actions (or ‘executive function’); and (2) what consequences variation in these domains has for social, behavioural and academic adjustment.
-Dr Devine is also interested in how children's social experiences at home (e.g., with carers and siblings) and at school (e.g., with teachers and peers) impact on children's social and cognitive development.
+His research focuses on individual differences in social and cognitive skills from infancy to adulthood.
+His work seeks to understand: (1) why children differ from one another in their ability to reason about others’ minds (or ‘theory of mind’) and to control their own thoughts and actions (or ‘executive function’); and (2) what consequences variation in these domains has for social, behavioural and academic adjustment and well-being.
+Dr Devine is also interested in how children's social experiences at home (e.g., with parents, carers and siblings) and at school (e.g., with teachers and peers) impact on children's social and cognitive development.

 Doctor of Philosophy, University of Cambridge

 Individual Differences in Theory of Mind in Middle Childhood: Multiple Perspectives1 Oct 2009 - 5 Nov 2012